mikaelacaron/Basic-Car-Maintenance/README.md

 ```

 * Build the project ✅

+* Setup the Firebase emulator, following the steps in [CONTRIBUTING.md](https://github.com/mikaelacaron/Basic-Car-Maintenance/blob/main/CONTRIBUTING.md#setup-the-firebase-Emulator)

+> [!WARNING]
+> DO **NOT** skip setting up the emulators! or your app won't work

 * **Checkout** a new branch (from the `dev` branch) to work on an issue